 Safety Instructions To Follow For Using An Air Fryer In College Dorms

 Does the college you attend allow the use of air fryers?
-If not, don’t bring an air fryer with you when resuming school.
+If not, then you’re out of luck.

 If the school authority permits air fryers, follow the instructions below to use yours safely.

-- Does your room boast a good ventilation system?
+• Does your room boast a good ventilation system?
 If yes, go ahead and use your air fryer.
-If it doesn’t have, desist from using an air fryer.
+If it doesn’t, desist from using an air fryer.

-- Soak the air fryer basket for a while before washing.
-Avoid hard scrub.
+• Soak the air fryer basket for a while before washing.
+Avoid hard scrubbing.

 What Cooking Appliances Are Allowed in Dorms?